-Amy is our Hospital Manager and has worked in the veterinary field for over 20 years as both a Head Technician and Manager.
+Amy is our Hospital Manager and has worked in the veterinary field for over 27 years as both a Head Technician and Manager.
 She has a B.S. in Zoology specializing in Animal Care and an Ecology Minor.
 Previously she studied as a triple language major but changed course knowing that animals were her true passion.
-Amy was recently a national finalist for 2016 Practice Manager of the Year.
+Amy was a national finalist for 2016 Practice Manager of the Year.
 She has a farm full of rescued critters in the Columbia River Gorge.
-Her hobbies include hiking, whitewater rafting, gardening, reading, home improvement projects, managing rental properties, and being active in her local Church.
-She and her husband of 21 years have been blessed to have 23 Foster children be part of their lives and currently are raising two amazing kids.
-She is a vegetarian, and would love to live completely off the grid!
+Her hobbies include hiking, backpacking, whitewater rafting, gardening, reading, home improvement projects, and being active in her local Church.
+She and her husband of 25 years have been blessed to have 23 Foster children be part of their lives.
+Their daughter is following in their footsteps and attending WSU!
+Amy has been a vegetarian for more than half her life, and would love to live completely off the grid!

 Ashley has been in the veterinary field since 2012.
 She studied at Carrington/Apollo college and has been with East Padden ever since.
 In her spare time, she enjoys spending lots of time with her family and close friends.
 Camping at the sand dunes is their number one hobby.
 If not at the dunes or working, her son, two cats, and two dogs keep her well occupied.
 Ashley’s passion for animals has been since the beginning and she can’t wait to meet you and your furry friends!